irvincodes/MERN-pharmacy-app/readme.md

 # Description
 A MERN stack app that was developed as part of a project at General Assembly.
 The purpose of the application is to provide a platform for users to check the availability of medicines and pharmacists.
 The app is built using React for the front-end, Node.js and Express for the back-end, and MongoDB for the database.

-As this application is targeted for on the go use, this application is mobile first and most interfaces focus on mobile rather than web dimensions.
+As this application is targeted for on the go use, it is mobile first and most interfaces focus on mobile rather than web dimensions.

 # Technologies & Tools Used
 - JavaScript